600 East Walnut Street

-The City Tax Collector’s office performs a variety of accounting, finance and administrative work and records management for the City of Dickson.
+The City Tax Collector’s Office performs a variety of accounting, finance and administrative functions as well as records management for the City of Dickson.

 Pay or View taxes online: www.cityofdickson.tennesseetrustee.org

-The Tax Collector’s office handles the collection of all real and personal property taxes due within the city limits of Dickson.
-The City of Dickson Council sets the tax rate, usually in July of each year.
-The State of Tennessee Division of Property Assessment prepares the tax roll and we mail notices to property owners by November 1st.
+The Tax Collector’s office is responsible for the collection of all real and personal property taxes due within the city limits of Dickson.
+The tax rate is set by the City Council, usually in July of each year.
+The State of Tennessee Division of Property Assessment prepares the tax roll and the City of Dickson has the notices mailed to property owners by November 1st.
 Taxes are due and payable without penalty from November 1st through March 31st of the tax year.
-Penalty and interest will be added to any delinquent taxes at a rate of l½% per month after delinquency date.
+Penalty and interest is added to any delinquent taxes at a rate of 1 ½% per month after the delinquency date.

-When paying property taxes in person, please bring your tax notice with you.
-If you mail your payment, please write the receipt number on your check.
+If you are paying property taxes in person, please bring your tax notice.
+If payment is being mailed, please write the receipt number on your check.

 State law provides for property tax relief to low-income homeowners age 65 or over, certain homeowners who are permanently and totally disabled and certain disabled veterans.
 If you believe you may qualify for this relief, please contact our office for details.
 Applications for property tax relief must be filed prior to the delinquency date.

-The Comptroller of the Treasurer with the State of Tennessee assesses public utilities.
-Upon receiving notification from the Comptroller, bills are mailed to companies for ad valorem taxes.
+The State of Tennessee Comptroller of the Treasurer assesses Public Utilities.
+Upon the Tax Collector’s office receiving notification from the Comptroller, notices are mailed to companies for ad valorem taxes.
 This usually occurs in January of each year.

 Exemptions: Permits are not applicable to persons selling at wholesale to dealers, nor to newsboys, nor to bona fide merchants who merely deliver goods in the regular course of business, nor to bona fide charitable, religious, patriotic or philanthropic organizations.